 - Stay mentally strong.
 The biggest challenge for most people is staying mentally strong during intermittent fasting, so get ready for some challenging moments and remain positive.

 If you stick to these four basic steps, you’ll be well on your way to success with intermittent fasting.
 Just remember to take things one step at a time and be patient, as it may take some time to get used to this new way of eating.

 What are the steps to intermittent fasting for women?

 There are a few key steps that you need to follow when intermittent fasting for women.
-First, you should always consult your doctor before starting any new diet or weight loss plan.
+First, you should consult your doctor before starting any new diet or weight loss plan.
 This is especially important if you have any health conditions or are taking medication.

 Once you have the go-ahead from your doctor, you can start by gradually reducing your food intake over several days or weeks.
 This will help your body to adjust to the new eating schedule.
-You can then begin intermittent fasting by skipping breakfast and delaying lunch by four to six hours.
+You can begin intermittent fasting by skipping breakfast and delaying lunch by four to six hours.